Hyaluronic acid: Etymology

-Hyaluronic acid is derived from hyalos (Greek for vitreous, meaning ‘glass-like’) and uronic acid because it was first isolated from the vitreous humour and possesses a high uronic acid content.
+The term hyaluronic acid is derived from hyalos (Greek for vitreous, meaning 'glass-like') and uronic acid because it was first isolated from the vitreous humour and possesses a high uronic acid content.
 The term hyaluronate refers to the conjugate base of hyaluronic acid.
 Since the molecule typically exists in vivo in its polyanionic form, it is most commonly referred to as hyaluronan.

 History

 Hyaluronic acid was first obtained by Karl Meyer and John Palmer in 1934 from the vitreous body in a cow's eye.
 The first hyaluronan biomedical product, Healon, was developed in the 1970s and 1980s by Pharmacia, and approved for use in eye surgery (i.e., corneal transplantation, cataract surgery, glaucoma surgery, and surgery to repair retinal detachment).
 Other biomedical companies also produce brands of hyaluronan for ophthalmic surgery.

 Native hyaluronic acid has a relatively short half-life (shown in rabbits) so various manufacturing techniques have been deployed to extend the length of the chain and stabilise the molecule for its use in medical applications.
 The introduction of protein-based cross-links, the introduction of free-radical scavenging molecules such as sorbitol, and minimal stabilisation of the HA chains through chemical agents such as NASHA (non-animal stabilised hyaluronic acid) are all techniques that have been used to preserve its shelf life.

 In the late 1970s, intraocular lens implantation was often followed by severe corneal edema, due to endothelial cell damage during the surgery.
 It was evident that a viscous, clear, physiologic lubricant to prevent such scraping of the endothelial cells was needed.

-The name "hyaluronan" is also used for a salt.

 Other animals

 Hyaluronan is used in treatment of articular disorders in horses, in particular those in competition or heavy work.
 It is indicated for carpal and fetlock joint dysfunctions, but not when joint sepsis or fracture are suspected.
 It is especially used for synovitis associated with equine osteoarthritis.
 It can be injected directly into an affected joint, or intravenously for less localized disorders.
 It may cause mild heating of the joint if directly injected, but this does not affect the clinical outcome.
 Intra-articularly administered medicine is fully metabolized in less than a week.

-Note that, according to Canadian regulation, hyaluronan in HY-50 preparation should not be administered to animals to be slaughtered for horse meat.
+According to Canadian regulation, hyaluronan in HY-50 preparation should not be administered to animals to be slaughtered for horse meat.
 In Europe, however, the same preparation is not considered to have any such effect, and edibility of the horse meat is not affected.

-Naked mole rats have very high molecular weight hyaluronan (6–12 MDa) that has been shown to give them resistance to cancer.
-This large HA is due to both differently sequenced HAS2 and lower HA degradation mechanisms.